For most traveling to Peru, visiting Machu Picchu is a given, and it's a matter of how to visit and where else to include in your tour of Peru.

-Machu Picchu (obviously!)- Want some insider advice?
-Stay the night in the village to have the ruins to yourself before the crowds arrive late-morning.
+Machu Picchu- Want some insider advice?
+Stay the night in Machu Picchu Village (Aguas Calientes) and rise early to have the ruins to yourself before the crowds arrive late-morning.

 Inca Trail- the classic hike takes 4 days, but there are versions from 1-6 days, as well.
 Along the way, you will trek through the majestic land that was once home to the Inca empire and get to know Peru in a truly privileged way.